byuflowlab/FLOWFarm.jl/README.md

 include("runtests.jl")
 ```

-Currently, all tests should pass except for the Gaussian turbulene intensity.
+Currently, all tests should pass except for the Gaussian turbulence intensity.
 This model
 has not been fully integrated into the FlowFarm architecture.

 ## Documentation